Welcome to the Livable Places initiative

 • Reducing parking requirements in neighborhoods with good access to existing transit and bike lanes

 These recommendations are based on community feedback and previous efforts by the Planning Department.
-We want to hear from you about how to make our communities more walkable, affordable and equitable - scroll down to find out more and leave your comments.

-Residential Buffering Ordinance Amendments
+Residential Buffering Ordinance Amendments:

 City Council unanimously approved amendments to the City Code of Ordinances and City of Houston Construction and Electrical Codes on January 25 to address the effects that may arise when newly constructed, mid-rise and high-rise structures abut single-family and small scale multi-family residential structures.